Matrix product state approximations to quantum states of low energy variance: Introduction

 The entanglement properties in the bulk of the spectrum, beyond the low energy sector, are also of crucial importance.
 For instance, the energy eigenstates of finite energy density (with zero energy variance) most often have large amounts of entanglement, compatible with their local marginals resembling Gibbs states as per the Eigenstate Thermalization Hypothesis (ETH) \cite{Srednicki_1994,DeutschETH1991}.
 In contrast, product states are also in the bulk of the spectrum, but their lack of entanglement comes hand in hand with a larger energy variance.

 Eigenstates and product states are the two extreme situations of either no energy variance or no entanglement.
 However, is this a fundamental trade-off?
 Or, alternatively, are there states that have both low entanglement and small energy variance?
 Here, we study this intermediate regime by answering the following question: what is the entanglement generated when narrowing down the variance of an initial quantum state?
 We do this by rigorously analyzing the performance of a matrix product state algorithm inspired by that in \cite{Banuls_2020} that decreases the energy variance of any initial product state, while only increasing the bond dimension in a controlled manner.
+In \cite{Banuls_2020}, a heuristic analysis of the algorithm was given, with a similar expression for the performance which suggested that small variances were possible in arbitrary Hamiltonians.
+They also numerically showed that for specific ones obeying the ETH, arbitrarily small variances for the final state can be achieved.
+This analysis, however, did not consider the most general cases.
+In fact, we show that some simple counterexamples are not able to reach arbitrarily small variances, and that these are related to cases in which the distance of the wavefunction from a Gaussian is maximal.
+Our rigorous results explicitly show how in general the larger the deviation, the more limited one is in achieving smaller variances.

 As a main result, we show that vanishingly small energy variances $\delta^2$, down to $\delta^2 \propto 1/\log(N)$, can be achieved with polynomial bond dimension, or $\log N$ entanglement entropy, in many models of interest.
+We demonstrate the accuracy of our results by discussing particular cases in which the bounds are tight (Sec.~\ref{sec:product}), corresponding to examples where the support of the initial product state limits how much the variance can be decreased.
+These models also include the counterexamples to the heuristic results in \cite{Banuls_2020}.

 Our method for studying the energy distribution at the output of the algorithm is based on the Berry-Esseen theorem \cite{berry1941accuracy,esseen1942liapounoff} for spin systems.
 This result quantifies how much the energy distribution of product states resembles a Gaussian.
 We give a short proof of it based on the cluster expansion result from \cite{Wild_2022}, improving previous ones by a polylogarithmic factor \cite{Berry-Esseen}.
 This renders the bound optimal, and should be of independent interest.
 In our proofs, we use that approximate Gaussianity to estimate the energy average and variance of the state after a \emph{filtering operator} has been applied to it.
 This filter is designed to narrow down the energy fluctuations, while being expressible as a tensor network with a bond dimension that can be easily upper bounded.